BloomTech-Labs/CS10-Developer-Profiles/frontend/Frontend.md

   $ cd frontend/lambda-in/
 ```

-than, install dependencies and run the APP:
+then, install dependencies and run the APP:

 ```
   $ yarn